Male Abdominoplasty (Tummy Tuck) Sydney

 How is the surgery performed?

-Dr Norris only ever performs male abdominoplasty in a fully accredited hospital.
-On the day of your procedure, you will meet with Dr Norris as well as the anaesthetist who will be administering your general anaesthetic.
+Dr Norris only performs male abdominoplasty in a fully accredited hospital.
+On the day of the procedure, you will meet with Dr Norris and the anaesthetist who will administer your general anaesthetic.
 The entire procedure generally takes 3 – 4 hours to complete.

-If you are having a full abdominoplasty (tummy tuck), the incision required (and the scar that subsequently forms) will need to be across the lower abdomen at the level of your pubic bone and extend upwards and outwards on either side to your hip bones.
-Dr Norris will ask you to bring the type of underwear or swimsuit bottom you intend to wear after your operation to ensure the scar will be hidden.
-The skin is lifted up from the abdominal muscles towards the rib cage.
+If you are having a full abdominoplasty, the incision required (and the scar that subsequently forms) will need to be across the lower abdomen at the level of your pubic bone and extend upwards and outwards on either side to your hip bones.
+The skin is lifted from the abdominal muscles towards the rib cage.
 The belly button (umbilicus) is released from the lifted skin but remains attached to the abdominal muscles.
 The abdominal muscles are tightened.
-The lifted skin is then pulled down firmly so that the excess skin and fat can be removed, and the umbilicus stitched into its new position.
+The lifted skin is then pulled down firmly to remove excess skin and fat, and the umbilicus is stitched into its new position.

-If you are having a lower male abdominoplasty (tummy tuck), the incision may still need to be as long as the one for a full abdominoplasty but the skin is lifted off the abdominal muscles only to the level of the umbilicus.
+If you are having a lower male abdominoplasty, the incision may still need to be as long as the one for a full abdominoplasty, but the skin is lifted off the abdominal muscles only to the level of the umbilicus.
 The umbilicus won’t need to be separated from the lifted skin and stitched back into a new position.
-If you are having a mini-abdominoplasty it might be possible to limit the incision and scar to the width of your pubic area and the umbilicus will not need to be moved.
-With all types of male abdominoplasty (tummy tuck) you might benefit from having some liposuction performed at the same time to give you the result you desire.
+If you are having a mini-abdominoplasty, it might be possible to limit the incision and scar to the width of your pubic area, and the umbilicus will not need to be moved.
+With all types of male abdominoplasty, adding liposuction can help further remove excess fat.

 What happens after the surgery?

-- Most patients will need to spend at least 3 – 5 days in the hospital to recover after male abdominoplasty procedure
+- Most patients will need to spend at least 3 – 5 days in the hospital to recover after a male abdominoplasty procedure.

-- If your drains are not removed in hospital, they will be removed in Dr Norris’s rooms at your next appointment
+- If your drains are not removed in the hospital, they will be removed in Dr Norris’s rooms at your next appointment.

-- Your range of movement will be limited after your tummy tuck and your pain medication might make you drowsy, so you will need a friend or family member to drive you home once you are discharged
+- Your range of movement will be limited, and the anaesthesia might make you drowsy, so you will need a friend or family member to drive you home once you are discharged.

-- Dr Norris will provide you with a list of aftercare instructions as well as a prescription for pain medication to make your recovery that much better
+- Dr Norris will provide a list of aftercare instructions and a pain medication prescription.

-- You will not be able to drive for up to 2 weeks, so it’s best to arrange for someone to assist you during this time before your surgery
+- You cannot drive for up to 2 weeks, so it’s best to arrange for someone to assist you before surgery.

-- Patients are advised to sleep on their backs, propped up by pillows, for at least 6 weeks.
-This will make comfortable sleep possible and it will reduce swelling
+- For at least six weeks, patients are advised to sleep on their backs, propped up by pillows.
+This will make comfortable sleep possible, and it will reduce swelling.

-- The most pain and discomfort are experienced during the first 3 days after surgery but can be managed with pain medication
+- Most pain and discomfort are experienced during the first three days after surgery but can be managed with pain medication.

-- Patients can return to work after 2 weeks but may want to stick to lighter duties for 3 weeks if their job is physically demanding
+- Patients can return to work after two weeks but may want to stick to lighter duties for three weeks if their job is physically demanding.

-- Swelling can take up to 6 weeks to settle but wearing the necessary compression garment will help with this
+- Swelling can take up to 6 weeks to settle, but wearing the necessary compression garment will help.

-- Light exercise can be resumed after 2 weeks but your regular exercises routine should be avoided for at least 6 weeks
+- Light exercise can be resumed after two weeks, but your regular exercise routine should be avoided for at least six weeks.

-- You will have a follow-up appointment scheduled after you have been discharged from hospital to check and change your dressings
+- You will have a follow-up appointment after being discharged from the hospital to check and change your dressings.

 Possible complications

 - Keloid Scarring – In some instances, abdominoplasty scars can begin to look raised, lumpy and darker in colour.
 If this happens after surgery, Dr Norris can treat the scars with steroid injections.
-Wearing your supplied silicone gel strips after surgery 24/7 will help prevent this from occurring.
+Wearing your supplied silicone gel strips after surgery 24/7 will help prevent this.

 - Haematoma – This refers to a collection of excess blood in the abdominal area.
 The blood is either absorbed naturally or will require surgical drainage.
-Symptoms include swelling, pain, bruising, skin that is hot to the touch and itchy skin.
+Symptoms include swelling, pain, bruising, hot skin to the touch, and itchy skin.

 Here at Form & Face, we provide patients with a